luigicabrera10/StockEx/StockEx-Smart-Contract/Readme.md

 ## Overview

-This smart contract is designed for managing stock trading operations on the VARa blockchain.
-It enables users to buy and sell stocks using VARa crypto, interact with a provider contract to fetch stock and currency prices, and manage the state of these operations.
+This smart contract is designed for managing stock trading operations on the Vara blockchain.
+It enables users to buy and sell stocks using Vara crypto, interact with a provider contract to fetch stock and currency prices, and manage the state of these operations.

 <br>